rtitmuss/torn/README.md

 The split keyboard kit made by through hole components only.
 The design has been inspired by the [Corne](https://github.com/foostan/crkbd), [Plaid](https://github.com/hsgw/plaid) and [Discipline](https://github.com/coseyfannitutti/discipline) keyboards.

-It uses an Atmega328P cpu, running QMK with VUSB:
+Torn uses an Atmega328P cpu, running QMK with VUSB:
 - [QMK firmware](https://github.com/qmk/qmk_firmware/blob/master/keyboards/torn/readme.md).
 - [Bootloader](https://github.com/rtitmuss/USBaspLoader).
 - Compatible with [VIA](https://caniusevia.com/)

+### Building your own Torn keyboard

+Later this year you will be able to buy a Torn keyboard kit from [splitkb.com](https://blog.splitkb.com/blog/january-2021).
+Alternatively you can also buy [all the parts](./doc/bom.md) needed youself.

 Instructions are in the [Build guide](./doc/build.md).
-As well as the PCBs you need to buy the parts listed in the [BOM](https://octopart.com/bom-tool/5oG983n7).
-The latest PCB design is shown in these [renders](./doc/pcb.md).

 You can ask questions and get help on the [Torn Discord channel](https://discord.gg/mamAqNccju).